Lucerne – a must-see on any Switzerland Itinerary

 Also known as the Kapellbrücke, this is the oldest bridge of its kind in all of Europe.
 When it was built in 1333, it spanned 200 meters from end to end.
 It now measures 170 meters due to the replenishment of the river banks, but still makes for a beautiful stroll over the water.
 Get a glimpse of history through its artwork, sit by the walls and gaze over the water, or bask in its glow when the bridge is illuminated at night.

-And the best part of all, it is right in the center of town, so you can easily pop by at various times of the day to get the best photos to remember it by.
+This is a must-see on your Lucerne itinerary, and, the best part of all, it is right in the centre of town, so you can easily pop by at various times of the day to get the best photos to remember it by.

-As Switzerland’s fourth largest lake, Lake Lucerne is hard to miss.
+As Switzerland’s fourth-largest lake, Lake Lucerne is hard to miss.
 And because Lucerne is right on the shore, it gives you lots of options.
+This is another must-see on your Lucerne Switzerland itinerary.

 Every city in Switzerland has its own version of Old Town, and Lucerne is no different.
 On the right bank of the River Reusse (looking from the lake), Lucerne’s historic core is lined with shops and houses lining the medieval cobblestone streets.
 And lucky for us all, It’s a traffic-free zone that lets visitors walk around freely and immerse themselves in its curious history without the fear of getting run over.

 Within Old Town are dozens of historic landmarks.
-The most distinct is the Museggmauer, situated at the summit of the town and overlooks the city and Lake Lucerne.
-The ramparts were built in 1386 where four of its towers are open to the public.
+The most distinct is the Museggmauer, situated at the summit of the town and overlooking the city and Lake Lucerne.
+The ramparts were built in 1386 and four of its towers are open to the public.

 Another popular landmark is the Lion Monument.
 It’s around a 10-15 minute walk from the Chapel Bridge and was built to commemorate the Swiss Guard massacred during the French Revolution in the 18th century.